Satan’s heavenly rebellion against God triggered an avalanche of suffering that continues today. Our personal rebellion against him adds to the slide.

 Satan was flawless upon his creation.
 He lived in a perfect environment that was devoid of immorality and affliction.
 He had no unmet needs.

-Satan basked in the glory of God.
+Satan basked in God’s glory.
 He constantly saw new facets of his excellence.
 He did not have to exercise faith to believe in his goodness.

 Moreover, Satan had prestige and authority.
 He enjoyed a high rank among the angels.
 He was endowed with wisdom and splendor.